azarijafari/E-commerce-Product-Classification/README.md

 ## 2. Data Management
 In this section, we systematically process initial data to obtain suitable data for training models.
 ### 2.1.
 Initial dataset
 The data for this project pertains to an online store that offers products in two categories: kitchen and jewelry.
-The extracted dataset comprises 1754 samples stored in two types of files, each linked through the "id" column.
+The extracted dataset comprises 1754 samples stored in two types of files, each linked through the `"id"` column.
 These two types of files are as follows:

-1. Four files containing product information (id, category, product_title).
+1. Four files containing product information (`id`, `category`, `product_title`).
-2. Four files containing user feedback (id, rating, review_text).
+2. Four files containing user feedback (`id`, `rating`, `review_text`).

 Each of the features in these two file types includes the following information: